JannoTjarks/esp8266-temperature/README.md

 esp8226.
 At least the data pin of the esp8226 needs to be connected on a gpio.
 For my setup i use the gpio 5.

-I use for the development and upload of the code `platformio`.
+For the development and upload of the code I use `platformio`.

 ## Configuration
-Because i use several esp8226 for different rooms, i made the code variablized.
+Because I use several esp8226 for different rooms, I made the code variablized.
 The configuration can be set inside the file `include/configuration.h`.
 This is a blueprint of the configuration.h: